ZhuangLab/storm-analysis/README.md

 library - A collection of Python (and C) libraries that provide functionality whose utility is not limited to just a support role for 3D-DAOSTORM (and other analysis approaches).

 utilities - A collection of Python and C programs that perform functions such as tracking single molecules across multiple frames or determining and applying drift correction.
 These are used by 3D-DAOSTORM, but as with the functions in the library directory they are considered to be of more general utility.

+visualizer - A PyQt4 based application that draws the found localizations on frame in which they were found.